gowtham-2oo5/nyxie-bot/legal/terms-of-service.md

 - Manipulate leaderboard rankings through unauthorized means
 - Use automated tools to interact with the bot (self-bots, macros)
 - Overload the bot's API or WebSocket endpoints
+- Attempt to manipulate, jailbreak, or extract the AI chatbot's system instructions
+- Use the AI chatbot to generate harmful, illegal, or abusive content

+## AI Chatbot
+Nyxie includes an AI-powered chatbot feature.
+By chatting with Nyxie:
+- You acknowledge that responses are AI-generated and may not always be accurate
+- You understand that conversation context is stored locally for continuity
+- You understand that messages are sent to a third-party AI provider (Groq) for processing
+- You agree not to share sensitive personal information (passwords, financial details) in chat with Nyxie

 ## Server Admin Responsibilities
 Server administrators who add Nyxie are responsible for: